Unschooling Canada Association

 Unschooling is where children direct their learning and curiosity becomes the curriculum.
 No motivation problems ever!
 Parents and children love learning when it is consensual and personalized.

 Discover when children learn self-control and begin listening.
 Learn 3 easy steps to remain calm and help our children get calm through times of chaos and conflict.
-Q and A
+Distinguish between discipline and punishment, and be able to use 10 age-appropriate tools for gentle and respectful discipline that teaches kids rather than punishes kids.
+Q and A included

 Resource of the Year

 Need School for Employment Support?
 You can Still Unschool While Your Children are in School!

 Unschooling School is a concept of using the public education system how we want, when we want and if we want.
 We pay for it - it exists to support learning.